status-im/specs/docs/stable/2-account.md

 1. a Whisper/Waku chat identity keypair
 1. a set of cryptocurrency wallet keypairs

-Everything else associated with the contact is either verified or derived from the above items, including:
+The node verifies or derives everything else associated with the contact from the above items, including:
 - Ethereum address (future verification, currently the same base keypair)
 - 3 word mnemonic name
 - identicon